-This buttery garlic shrimp scampi made with capers, a dash of white wine and lemon is loaded with flavor and ready in just 25 minutes!
+This buttery garlic Shrimp Scampi is made with tender shrimp, a dash of white wine, salty capers and fresh lemon for an insane amount of flavor.
+Start to finish, this easy shrimp recipe is ready in just 25 minutes!

 Shrimp Scampi is wonderfully saucy with perfectly rich, buttery and garlic-y shrimp!
 You can serve it as is or toss it over pasta for an amazing easy and quick dinner!
 This easy shrimp pasta recipe can be made in under 30 minutes.
 The sooner that you try it, the sooner that you’re going to be planning on how you can make it over and over again!